Editorial: Personalized Sport and Exercise Nutrition

-The first original article in this research topic investigated whether a personalised hydration strategy based upon sweat rate influenced cardiovascular and thermoregulatory responses and exercise capacity in the heat .
-Participants performed a time-to-exhaustion cycling protocol at 70% of previously determined maximal workload (~38 min) on three occasions during which they consumed water according to their sweat rate, ad libitum or no fluid.
-Although the personalised hydration strategy avoided dehydration resulting in lower skin temperature increases and end heart rate, exercise capacity was not different between sessions.
-This suggests that although an individualised hydration strategy may attenuate thermal strain during exercise in the heat, this does not necessarily translate into performance improvements.
+The first original article in this Research Topic investigated whether a personalized hydration strategy based upon sweat rate influenced cardiovascular and thermoregulatory responses and exercise capacity in the heat (de Melo-Marins et al.).
+Participants performed a time-to-exhaustion cycling protocol at 70% of previously determined maximal workload (~38 min) on three occasions during which they consumed water according to their sweat rate, ad libitum, or no fluid.
+Although the personalized hydration strategy avoided dehydration resulting in lower skin temperature increases and end heart rate, exercise capacity was not different between sessions.
+This suggests that although an individualized hydration strategy may attenuate thermal strain during exercise in the heat, this does not necessarily translate into performance improvements.
 Wardenaar et al. used a novel method to monitor the dietary intake of 5 male ultramarathon runners during a 120 km race; researchers used bicycles to follow and film the competitors throughout the race.
 Large variation in carbohydrate intake was shown between runners, and consumption was well below the 90 g·h−1 recommendation for exercise of this duration.
 Furthermore, only one runner avoided dehydration >2% suggesting that recommendations should be individualized to optimize personal intakes for future races.

-Two reviews articles were published in this research topic, focussing on the optimisation of supplementation with extracellular buffering agents and personalisation of nutrition for athletic performance based upon genetics .
+Two review articles were published in this Research Topic, focusing on the optimization of supplementation with extracellular buffering agents (Heibel et al.) and personalization of nutrition for athletic performance based upon genetics (Guest et al.).
 Heibel et al. highlighted several factors which may modify the ergogenic effects of buffering supplements such as sodium bicarbonate, sodium citrate and calcium and sodium lactate.
-These include the timing and dose of supplementation, factors relating to the exercise activity undertaken (e.g. intensity and duration), genetic factors, training status of the individual, and uncomfortable side-effects.
-The review of Guest et al. outlined a number of genetic factors that may influence absorption, metabolism, uptake, utilization and excretion of nutrients and food bioactives, which may contribute to physical performance.
+These include the timing and dose of supplementation, factors relating to the exercise activity undertaken (e.g., intensity and duration), genetic factors, training status of the individual, and uncomfortable side-effects.
+The review of Guest et al. outlined a number of genetic factors that may influence absorption, metabolism, uptake, utilization and excretion of nutrients, and food bioactives, which may contribute to physical performance.
 Specifically, they highlight the current lack of randomized, controlled trials examining the effects of genetic variation on exercise performance in response to nutrients and other food components which may direct future nutritional prescription for athletic performance.

 Finally, Swinton et al. provided a statistical framework to support researchers and applied practitioners alike who wish to determine individual responses to a nutritional intervention.
 This narrative review provides an overview of the fundamental concepts of measurement error and how typical error and confidence intervals can be used to determine uncertainty in measurements.
 Guidance on how to assess whether meaningful changes have occurred following an intervention is then provided, before discussing the challenges in identifying response or non-response.
 A modifiable automated spreadsheet is provided free to download to incorporate personal data sets and readers can follow the procedures described within the review to analyse their own responses.
 Importantly, this statistical framework does not have to be limited to nutritional interventions and can be applied to any dataset wishing to determine an individual's response.

-This research topic has resulted in some novel articles that have furthered our knowledge in the area of personalised sport and exercise nutrition.
+This Research Topic has resulted in some novel articles that have furthered our knowledge in the area of personalized sport and exercise nutrition.
 We hope that this topic will act as a potent stimulus for further research in this exciting area.